USS Scamp (SS-277): Seventh war patrol

 Scamp spent her seventh war patrol searching the shipping lanes between New Guinea, Palau, and Mindanao in the Philippines.
 She departed Milne Bay on 3 March 1944 and, after uneventful patrolling, put in at Langemak Bay from 29 to 31 March 1944 for repairs to her Torpedo Data Computer.
 Following her resumption of patrol, she battle-surfaced on 4 April 1944 and set fire to a 200-gross register ton trawler, but broke off the action when her deck gun failed.

 On 7 April 1944 Scamp encountered six Japanese cruisers escorted by destroyers and planes south of Davao Gulf,.
 She dived to 100 ft and the destroyers passed overhead without noticing her.
 She returned to the surface at 1405 but was forced down by a plane.
 A little later, she tried to surface again but was attacked by a diving floatplane.
 As she crash-dived to escape the floatplane, an aerial bomb exploded.
 All hands were knocked off their feet by the explosion and all power was lost.
 Scamp began to take an up angle and started to settle rapidly.
 At just below 300 ft, she began to hang on, then started up.
-The diving officer reported that the hydraulic controller had been jarred to "off" in the attack and that the hydraulic plant started closing all the main vents as fire started filling the maneuvering and after torpedo rooms with a thick, toxic smoke.
+The diving officer reported that the hydraulic controller had been jarred to "off" in the attack and that the hydraulic plant started closing all the main vents as fire started filling the maneuvering and aft torpedo rooms with a thick, toxic smoke.

 Fortunately, Scamp caught at 52 ft, the decision having been made to surface and fight it out with the Japanese using the deck gun if she could not be held below 50 ft.
 Scamp started down again, "see-sawed" three times, and started down a third time before power was regained.
 Soon Scamp was making two-thirds speed on each shaft and had leveled off at 150 ft.
 She released oil and air bubbles to appear to have sunk and then headed for the Admiralty Islands.
 At 21:06, she surfaced and, with a 17-degree list, made for Seeadler Harbor on Manus Island, where she arrived on 16 April 1944.

 Scamp made emergency repairs at Manus, shifted to Milne Bay on 22 April 1944, and then moved on to Pearl Harbor for a thorough overhaul at the Pearl Harbor Navy Yard.